-THE SCOTTISH PUBLIC SERVICE AWARDS, LAUNCHED IN THE HISTORIC REFERENDUM YEAR OF 2014, CELEBRATES EXCELLENCE WITHIN SCOTLAND’S PUBLIC SERVICES.
+THE SCOTTISH PUBLIC SERVICE AWARDS, LAUNCHED IN THE HISTORIC REFERENDUM YEAR OF 2014, CELEBRATES EXCELLENCE ACROSS SCOTLAND’S PUBLIC SERVICES.

 The Scottish Public Service Awards celebrate the daily contribution made to Scotland’s civic society from within the civil service, Scottish Government, Scottish Parliament, local government, health and social care sector, broader public sector and their partners within the Third Sector.

-2021 has been another year dominated by the COVID-19 pandemic.
-The efforts of those who have been working to deliver public services in Scotland, whilst providing a frontline response to the pandemic, has been extraordinary and the Scottish Public Service Awards offer the opportunity to celebrate outstanding achievements within Scotland’s civic landscape and give welcome recognition to the work that goes on – sometimes very much behind the scenes and often in difficult circumstances – to support the governance of Scotland.
+Like the year that came before, 2022 has been another year dominated by the COVID-19 pandemic as efforts of those who have been working to deliver public services in Scotland, turned to the recovery.
+The sheer scale of the efforts to maintain and deliver services amid unprecedented times has been extraordinary and the Scottish Public Service Awards offer the opportunity to celebrate outstanding achievements within Scotland’s civic landscape and give welcome recognition to the work that goes on – sometimes very much behind the scenes and often in difficult circumstances – to support the governance of Scotland.

 Holyrood is delighted to play a part in showcasing some of the innovative and thought-provoking work being done the length and breadth of Scotland.